-The Nature Conservancy has established a global cities program and a network of 20 cities in the U.S. with the goal of changing the relationship between cities and nature.
-We know using natural solutions to many of the challenges facing urban areas can create more livable communities and a world where people and nature thrive together.
+The Nature Conservancy has established a global cities program and a network of 21 urban conservation programs in the U.S. with the goal of changing the relationship between cities and nature.
+We know using natural solutions to address many of the challenges facing urban areas can create more livable communities and a world where people and nature thrive together.

-Stream Stewards is a Citizen Science program designed to engage people of all ages and backgrounds in watershed stewardship.
-Adult volunteers are invited to sign up for a series of training sessions to learn how to monitor the water quality of streams that flow through First State National Historical Park to Brandywine Creek.
-A curriculum is being developed for students and their families to become engaged in water quality monitoring near their schools and homes.
-All participants will learn about stewardship opportunities for improving the health of their watersheds, and contributing to conservation in their communities.
+Stream Stewards is a program designed to engage people of all ages and backgrounds in taking care of their waterways.
+Adult volunteers are invited to sign up for a series of training sessions and actively participate in monitoring the water quality of streams that flow through First State National Historical Park to Brandywine Creek.
+A curriculum is being developed for students and their families to become engaged in water quality monitoring near their schools and homes in Wilmington.
+Participants will learn about stewardship opportunities for improving the health of their watersheds, and contributing to conservation action in their communities.

 Looking Ahead: Planning a Greener, More Equitable Future

 For decades, cities across the country have been experimenting with solutions to legacy problems faced by many urban communities in the United States—problems rooted in the nation’s history of racial discrimination in housing and urban planning.

 Sharing experiences, lessons, science and best practices both locally and globally is what sets TNC apart.
 Now that TNC's conservation efforts in Wilmington and Philadelphia are being integrated into one program, TNC stands to have a more regional conservation impact, embedding both cities into the broader landscape of the lower Delaware River.

 As the nation works to rebuild the global economy, the recovery process must include opportunities not only to resume our old way of life, but also to rebuild businesses, industries and jobs in ways that enhance equity, strengthen resilience and support a healthy environment.
 Economic recovery and environmental action must go hand-in-hand.
 Nature’s future is our future.